-Deputy Chief Daniel Randolph began his career with the Los Angeles Police Department (LAPD) in 1990.
-Deputy Chief Randolph is currently the Chief of Staff for Chief Michel Moore.
-As the Chief of Staff, he also oversees Public Communications Group and Employee Relations Group.
+Assistant Chief Daniel Randolph began his career with the Los Angeles Police Department (LAPD) in 1990.
+Assistant Chief Randolph is currently the Director of the Office of Support Services (OSS).
+As the Director of OSS, he oversees Administrative Services Bureau, Training Bureau, Behavioral Science Services, and Critical Incident Review Division.
+Upon promotion to the rank of Deputy Chief, he was appointed as the Chief of Staff for Chief Michel Moore.
+Chief Randolph was the Chief of Staff for three years.
+In that role he also oversaw Public Communications Group and Employee Relations Group.
+As a Commander, he held three commands.
 Upon promotion to the rank of Commander, he was assigned as the Assistant Commanding Officer of Operations-South Bureau.
 He later transitioned to Commanding Officer of Internal Affairs Group and then Commanding Officer of Risk Management Legal Affairs Group.
 As a Captain, he held four commands.
 Upon promotion to the rank of Captain, he held his first command at Rampart Patrol Division.
 His second command was as the Commanding Officer of In-Service Training Division.
 It is there that he oversaw the State-mandated Perishable Skills Program, Department-mandated continuing education and career development training for both sworn and civilian members.
 From there, he transitioned to his third command as Commanding Officer of Training Division where his primary attention was on Recruit Officer academy training and a $1.5 million training and education budget for all sworn and civilian training opportunities.
 Lastly, he moved back to Operations and was the Commanding Officer of Newton Area.

 His lieutenant assignments include serving as the Adjutant at the Office of Special Operations, Officer-in-Charge (OIC) of the Evaluation and Administration Section in the Office of Operations, Detective Commanding Officer at West Valley Area, Gang Impact Team OIC at West Valley Area and Watch Commander at Hollywood Patrol Division.
 His prior Department assignments include specialized detective supervision for critical uses of force at Force Investigation Division, training coordination, vice supervision, Internal Affairs, community policing supervision, patrol supervision, vice enforcement, gang enforcement and patrol.